indrasaputra/arjuna/requirements/20220908135931_initial_registration.md

 ## A user can register to Arjuna

+### Register already exist user
-### Given
+#### Given

-- A user wants to register him/herself to Arjuna
+- A user wants to register him/herself to Arjuna.
 - A user must provide these data:
     - Full name
     - Email
     - Password
+- The user already exists in the system.

+#### When

+- The user agrees to register.

+#### Then

+- System returns already exist error.

+### Register non-exist user
+#### Given

+- A user wants to register him/herself to system.
+- A user must provide these data:
+    - Full name
+    - Email
+    - Password
+- The user doesn't exist in the system.

-### When
+#### When

-- The user agrees to register
+- The user agrees to register.

-### Then
+#### Then

-- A record of user is being stored in Arjuna
+- A record of user is being stored in system.